Stan Clarke

 Stanley Martin Clarke (born August 9, 1960) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for parts of six seasons with the Toronto Blue Jays, Seattle Mariners, Kansas City Royals, and St. Louis Cardinals.

 A native of Toledo, Ohio, Clarke attended Woodward High School and the University of Toledo.
 In 1980, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
-He was selected by the Toronto Blue Jays in the sixth round of the 1981 MLB Draft.
+He also played for the United States national team in an amateur tournament in Colorado and was named to the All-World tournament team.